inbartam/MistyIslandDnD/Players/Mordek Bright-horn.md

 He refused to kill anyone that wasn't necessary for the success of a job.

-This included children, the elderly, and a fish merchant called Nelly that always seemed fond of him.
+This included children, the elderly, and a fish merchant called [[../DM Notes/NPCS/Nelly|Nelly]] that always seemed fond of him.

 Every time his blade would sink into the heart of a victim, Mordek would think of his mother.